MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 >[!Note]
 >Always test and refine these settings with a pilot group of users and devices first before applying them in production.

-The following table describes the two ways Windows Defender ATP can help prevent installation and usage of USB peripherals.
+The following table describes the ways Windows Defender ATP can help prevent installation and usage of USB peripherals.
 For more information about controlling USB devices, see the [Microsoft Secure blog "WDATP has protections for USB and removable devices"](https://aka.ms/devicecontrolblog).

 | Control  | Description |